The following information is a curated list of helpful resources provided by local nonprofits and commonly used government sites.

 Louisiana Department of Revenue – Find and print state tax forms, filing instructions, and commonly used tax guides for the current year or for previous years.

 GeauxVote – Elections and voter registration information including statistics and educational materials.
-Register to vote, find your voting location, sign up for election alerts and explore other elections-related information.
+Register to vote, find your voting location, sign up for election alerts, and explore other elections-related information.

-GeauxVote mobile app – A mobile app is provided by the Louisiana Secretary of State to assist voters.
+GeauxVote mobile app – A mobile app provided by the Louisiana Secretary of State to assist voters.